SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ### Authentication

 JMS Client authentication is handled by the Solace Message Router.
-The Solace Message Router supports a variety of authentications schemes as described in [Solace-FG] in the Section “Client Authentication and Authorization”.
+The Solace Message Router supports a variety of authentications schemes as described in [Solace-FG] in the Section "Client Authentication and Authorization".
 The required JMS authentication properties can be set in the JndiTemplate configuration depending on which authentication scheme is being used.
-The following example shows how to enable basic authentication using a username of “fuse_user” and password of “fuse_password”.
+The following example shows how to enable basic authentication using a username of "fuse_user" and password of "fuse_password".

 ```xml
 <bean id="Solace.JndiTemplate" class="org.springframework.jndi.JndiTemplate">